diegogolds/self-learning-threshold-policy/README.md

 FIGURE 6

-The data used to create this figure was generated using the file 'dynamiclambda.m', with the parameters indicated in the paper.
+The data used to create this figure was generated using the file 'dynamiclambda.m' with the parameters indicated in the paper.